tomas-skalicky/coin_trading_algorithms__python/README.md

 is 25 USDT large (`5000 / 200 = 25`).
 - `max_base_score` represents the upper bound of the base score.
 If the calculation of the score results with the higher score, this value is used instead.
-See the section "How is a strong enough base identified?"
+See the section "How is a strong base identified?"
-- `base_recognition_coefficient` represents a configuration parameter directly influencing which bases are identified as strong enough and which are not.
-See more in the section "How is a strong enough base identified?"
+- `base_recognition_coefficient` represents a configuration parameter directly influencing which bases are identified as strong and which are not.
+See more in the section "How is a strong base identified?"
 - `volume_unit_target_currency_to_buy_in_percents` represents a configuration
 parameter directly influencing how much the algorithm should buy.
 See the section "How much market currency should the algorithm buy?"